BME-MIT-IET/iet-hf2021-regression/doc/ManualTesting.md

 ![image](https://user-images.githubusercontent.com/61314172/118402354-e2edf900-b669-11eb-8ea4-d4d8b637ee5d.png)

-from the Performance Testing we can deduce that: the binary search is the fastest algorithm out of the search algorithms
+from the Performance Testing we can deduce that:
+->the binary search is the fastest algorithm out of the search algorithms

 Functional Testing: